ST10434337/testing/README.md

 * Uses `ITableEntity` for schema-flexible storage

 *Later Some table rows could contain association to multimedia that is stored in the blob*

----

-## 🛡️ Error Handling & Logging

-* Each controller includes **try/catch** blocks to handle Azure errors gracefully.
-* Logs errors to the console (can extend to Application Insights or Blob logging).

----

-## 📘 Notes

-* **Queue Storage** supports different message types.
-You can encode messages as JSON for flexibility.
-* **Table Storage** entities must define `PartitionKey` and `RowKey`.
-* **Blob/File Share names** must follow Azure naming rules.

----

-## 🤝 Contribution

-Feel free to fork, modify, and extend this project.
-Some ideas:

-* Add authentication (Azure AD)
-* Store metadata in Tables for Blobs
-* Trigger Azure Functions from Queue messages

----